craftweg/website/priv/posts/2017-02-16-divide-and-conquer.md

 ---
 title: Divide and conquer
-excerpt: How modularizing your apps is helping us to scale our Xcode app.
+description: How modularizing your apps is helping us to scale our Xcode app.
 categories: [swift, scalability, apps, xcode]
 ---